ColdGrub1384/multibuild/Sources/multibuild/Documentation.docc/getting-started.md

 ## Compiling

 Now in your code import `multibuild` and declare the projects to compile.
-You can use the ``BuildPlan`` protocol that implements a basic structure for executables.
+You can use the ``BuildPlan`` protocol that implements a command line interface for building your projects.
 See also ``Project``.

 Example with OpenSSL: